NVIDIA-AI-IOT/tf_to_trt_image_classification/README.md

 source scripts/download_models.sh
 ```

-If there are any models you don't want to use, simply remove their URL and name from the model lists in [scripts/download_models.sh](scripts/download_models.sh).
+If there are any models you don't want to use, simply remove the URL from the model list in [scripts/download_models.sh](scripts/download_models.sh).

 Next, because the TensorFlow models are provided in checkpoint format, we must convert them to frozen graphs for optimization with TensorRT.
 Run the [scripts/models_to_frozen_graphs.py](scripts/models_to_frozen_graphs.py) script.